johnykvsky/spisywarka/README.md

  * PhpStorm will love this...

 What's planned:

- * Guest user pages, for showing single items and items in given category/collection
  * User management
  * Allow for multiple users see only their own data (via Doctrine filters)
  * Translations